printpal-io/Klipper-PrintWatch/README.md

 The `camera_ip` field should be the URL address for retrieveing the _static image_ of your webcam.
 If using crowsnest (built-in streamer for Klipper), this URL is configured in your `crowsnest.conf` file.
 The address is typically `http://127.0.0.1/webcam/?action=snapshot`.
 Verify this by entering the URL into your browser and ensuring the static image of the webcam is returned.

+If you want to edit the `api_key` or `camera_ip` after having started the `printwatch.service`, you must run the command `systemctl restart printwatch` for the changes to take effect.

 6. Reload the systemctl daemo
 ```
 sudo systemctl daemon-reload